Jump to content

 (see above Facebook post for some images from my early runs with the CARV app.)

-I bought a Version 2 CARV Digital Ski Coach setup in mid 2024 for use during a 3 week carving snowboard trip in New Zealand in August.
+I bought a Version 2 CARV Digital Ski Coach setup (boot sole sensors, Hintertux app version) in mid 2024 for use during a 3 week carving snowboard trip in New Zealand in August.
 I knew that CARV is planning to release new tech in the Northern hemisphere Autumn 2024 but that was going to be too late for me, and the set I bought came with one of the few remaining lifetime licences.

 For the purposes of the review I rode UPZ RC10 boots with mondo 29 Intuition Pro Wrap liners.
 I bought the large CARV senors and these fitted the boot shells without problems.
 I remoulded the liners after fitting the CARV sensors and boot fit and performance were unaffected by the CARV units.